freekrai/directus-extension-upsert/README.md

 # Directus Extension upsert

-As the name suggests a basic extension for incrementing fields in a single API call.
+As the name suggests a basic extension for upserting records in a single API call, it will check if the record exists and if so, update it, otherwise it will create it.

 > Tested with Directus 9.22.4